amshunaik/Gate-Level-IFT/README.md

 implementations have drawbacks in preciseness and performance .
 So we go to hardware based information flow tracking, GLIFT (Gate level information flow tracking).GLIFT tracks information flow at the granularity of indivisual bits.
 This project is to do fundamental analysis of GLIFT and its properties and to implement the theories via code and verify the same using test cases.

-## About GLIFT
-GLIFT,gate level information flow tracking is used to track information at granularity of indivisual bits more precisely.
-Few features of GLIFT are mentioned
-below:
-* Propagate information at fine granularity.
-* Targets secure system.
-* Detect integrity violations where untrusted inputs flow to trusted outputs.
-* Labeling of data bits to track propagation.

 ## Methodogy for Implementation.
 * Identify of the input gates and output gates.